Vincent9797/Fine_Grain_Action_Recognition/README.md

     python predict.py --mode RGB --path model.hdf5 --video test1.mp4 --batch False

 `mode` determines modality of images where RGB/Flow/Fuse can be used. `path` refers to the file containing the model architecture and weights. `video` refers to the video that you want to run the inference on. `batch` determine whether to use batching or not (Limited by GPU memory).

+## **5. Optimisations Tried**

+ - Segmentation of Human Body

+The aim was to eliminate the background completely by using the segmentation output as a mask.
+However, this only worked with good quality images, which was not present in training data.
+For a demo, run the following command:

+    python segmentation.py

+ **- Human Outline**

+The aim was to reduce the background noise by only highlighting clear edges.
+However, edges in the background were still present in the images.
+For a demo, run the following command:

+    python outline.py

+ **- Background Subtration**

+The aim was to reduce the background noise by eliminiating the background completely.
+The parameters such as the rate at which the background fades have to be tuned, but even with that, it produced a lot of noise too.
+For a demo, run the following command:

+    python bg_subtraction.py

+There are other methods to implement background subtraction.
+You can refer to OpenCV functions here: [https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_video/py_bg_subtraction/py_bg_subtraction.html](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_video/py_bg_subtraction/py_bg_subtraction.html).